artemnih/wf/packages/argo-driver/src/operators/README.md

 If you add new operator plugins, please describe them here.

-argo-filepattern-plugin takes a json object and outputs that an array to stdout.
+- argo-filepattern-plugin takes a json object and outputs that an array to stdout.
 This is so we can use dynamic scatter for file patterns.

+- argo-step-path-creator creates output directories needed to execute a workflow.